NOTE: This webpage is deliberately NOT shown on the menu system.

 Here are some noses of some famous dead people that we have noticed.
 This is a random and not so random list. :) Sorted by death date.

-Some may find it sacrilege to included the individuals above together, but we are trying to show that being dishonest affects people of all walks of life and levels of success.
+Some may find it odd to include the individuals above together, but we are trying to show that being dishonest affects people of all walks of life and levels of success.
 Besides, if you accept Mind / No Mind - there are no heroes.
 Just people / souls that have affected you more or less.

 [ Future additions/analysis (On a separate page or video) will include more sculptures from individuals in the past.
 Like Julius Caesar and other notable Romans - like Crassus, Cicero, Pompey, Nero, and Augustus.
 Everyday Romans that are found in mosaic tiles.
 Also portraits of people like - Shakespeare, Mark Twain, Christian apologist and author CS Lewis, Isaac Newton, and famous painters such as Van Gogh.
 Others include Gandhi, Mother Teresa, and "Honest Abe" - Abraham Lincoln.
 Also various Kings and Queens.
 More religious figures like Imams.
 More African and Asian figures.
 More women.
 A complete picture to see how pride operates throughout history and at many levels of society, all over the world.
 Portrait Painting.]